r4dent/r4dent.github.io/README.md

 - Built with vanilla JavaScript (no frameworks)
 - Uses Bootstrap 5 for styling
-- Responsive design works on desktop and mobile
+- Responsive design works on desktop and mobile (still to do!)
 - No external dependencies beyond Bootstrap and Bootstrap Icons

 ## 🌐 Browser Compatibility